 Speaking ahead of the voyage, Duncan Souster, CEO of the Jubilee Sailing Trust, commented:

 “This is an exciting adventure for the Trust, bringing together our home nations for a voyage that’s inclusive to former players of all physical abilities.
-Many of the adjoining crew will be accustomed to playing sport at the highest level, but this challenge will be on a completely different playing field.
+Many of the joining crew will be accustomed to playing sport at the highest level, but this challenge will be on a completely different playing field.
 It’s great to have the support of each nation behind our mission to break down the barriers between people with disabilities and those able-bodied, and unlock each others potential.”

 John Callaghan, IRFU Charitable Trust Chairman, added: